chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 1. Select **edit**.
 A popup window opens.

-2. The left section the window contains the list of environment of the nodes.
-Select any one environment from the list.
+2. The left side of the window contains the list of environments.
+Select an environment from the list.

 3. The right section of the window will show the current run list of the selected environment.